openssl/general-policies/policies/glossary.md

 End-user documentation is documentation intended for users of the OpenSSL libraries and commandline utilities.

+## EV

+_Extended Validation_

+A class of certificate issued under enhanced identity vetting.
+An EV Code Signing certificate is used to produce [Authenticode](#authenticode) signatures on OpenSSL Library Windows release artifacts when published.
+Refer to the [artifact signing policy] for specific details.

 ## Functional behaviour

 What the system does, rather than how it does it.
 Refer to the [testing policy] for specific details.

+## HSM

+_Hardware Security Module_

+A dedicated cryptographic device that stores private key material and performs cryptographic operations without exposing the key in plaintext.
+OpenSSL Library uses HSMs to protect release signing keys where required by the artifact signing policy.
+Refer to the [artifact signing policy] for specific details.

 ## ICLA